GoogleCloudPlatform/cluster-toolkit/tools/cloud-workstations/README.md

 The examples below are gcloud commands that utilize the environment variable set at the top of this document.

-### Example creation of a Cloud Workstation cluster:
+### Example creation of a Cloud Workstation cluster

 ```sh
 CLUSTER_NAME=hpc-toolkit-workstation-cluster

 gcloud workstations clusters create ${CLUSTER_NAME} --region=${REGION} --project=${PROJECT_ID}
 ```

-### Example creation of a Cloud Workstation configuration:
+### Example creation of a Cloud Workstation configuration
 This uses the latest docker image from the instruction above.
 If a different image is required, please replace the `--container-custom-image` with the correct image and hash/tag.

 ```sh